Unmatched (board game): Development

 Unmatched was developed as a collaboration between Restoration Games, known for updating and redesigning old and out of print board games, and Mondo Tees, known for movie posters, t-shirts, and other collectibles.
 The game is based on the out of print games Star Wars Epic Duels, from Milton Bradley, and Tannhäuser, from Fantasy Flight Games.
 Each character features a miniature along with a unique deck of original art for that character.
 The game was initially available for sale at Gen Con in August 2019, where the entire early run sold out.
 The first three Unmatched sets were released to retail stores in September 2019.

+In July 2020, Restoration Games held a deck design contest where fans could submit their own decks.
+They received over three hundred entries.
+In March 2021, the first winners were announced: The Genie, Houdini, Rosie the Riveter and Shakespeare.
+It was later stated that Oda Nobunaga and Tomoe Gozen were entries and future sets such as Battle of Legends, Vol 3 will include more entries.

 Gameplay

 Before the game starts, players each choose a fighter and select a battle map for the match.
 Players are free to mix fighters and maps from different sets.
-During a game of unmatched, players take turns using a combination of cards and actions to move their fighters around the map, attack opponents and perform other actions.
+During a game of Unmatched, players take turns using a combination of cards and actions to move their fighters around the map, attack opponents and perform other actions.
 Players win by reducing every opposing fighter to zero health.
 The game can be played one-on-one, two-on-two, or as a free-for-all.
 Most fighters also have one or more sidekicks, represented by plastic tokens, which are able to move around the board, attack, and defend.
 Each map is divided up into color-coded zones, which are used to determine whether a ranged attacker has line of sight to an enemy, and also when resolving some card effects.
-Combat is resolved by declaring an attack against a fighter that is either adjacent to your character, or within line of sight for ranged attackers.
+Combat is resolved by declaring an attack against a fighter that is either adjacent to your character or within line of sight for ranged attackers.
 The attacker chooses an attack card and plays it face down.
-If the defender player chooses to defend, and has a defense card available, they may play it facedown.
+If the defending player chooses to defend and has a defense card available, they may play it facedown.
 Attack and defense cards are then revealed.
 If the attack value is higher than the defense value, the target of the attack takes the difference in damage.
-If no damage is dealt by the attack, the defender if considered the winner of that combat.
-Attack and defense cards may have additional ability that resolve as soon as their revealed, before damage is assigned, or after damage is assigned.
+If the attack deals no damage, the defender is considered the winner of that combat.
+Attack and defense cards may have additional abilities that resolve as soon as they're revealed, before damage is assigned, or after damage is assigned.